 the system has only two tiny windows for five signers to present their

 faces.
-Thus eliminating the Group of Five from standing, which
+Thus eliminating the Group of Five from standing,

 would not have mattered anyway since the ANC2B preempted the protesters